teja-kollimarla/ai-engineering-hub-mini/train-yolo26-object-detection/README.md

 - [Roboflow](https://roboflow.com/) — needed to download the dataset.
 Store it as `ROBOFLOW_API_KEY` in a `.env` file.
 - [Comet ML](https://www.comet.com/) — needed for experiment tracking.
 Store it as `api_key` in a `.comet.config` file.

-Refer `.env.example` and `.comet.config.example` files for the structure of the files.
+Refer to `.env.example` and `.comet.config.example` files for the structure of the files.

 **Install Dependencies**: